Western Animation: The LEGO Movie

 - Break The Fourth Wall: After we see Emmet fall into the great big Hole of Nothingness, the next place he shows is on the concrete floor of someone's basement, in the real world.
-From there, frozen, Emmet watches as a little kid plays with him and his friends in a rather fantastic style, and we see the entire movie has been the product of this kid's imagination (supplying logic to the weirder plot points of the movie preceding this point, unless of course it isn't all imaginary and the LEGO World is a real alternate place).
+From there, frozen, Emmet watches as a little kid plays with him and his friends in a rather fantastic style, and we see the entire movie has been the product of this kid's imagination (supplying logic to the weirder plot points of the movie preceding this moment).
 The movie uses this continuing exchange between animation and live action to give the audience the experience of playing with LEGO.

 - Brick Joke:note